-Dangerous Dose a.
-For any hazard scenario involving the release of gases or vapours: i.
-AEGL2 (60minutes) or if not available ERPG2; ii.
-An oxygen content in air <19.5% or >23.5% at normal atmospheric pressure. b.
-For any hazard scenario involving fire or explosion: i.
-7kPa overpressure; ii.
-4.7kW/m2 heat radiation.
+- For any hazard scenario involving the release of gases or vapours: - i.
+AEGL2 (60minutes) or if not available ERPG2; - An oxygen content in air <19.5% or >23.5% at normal atmospheric pressure. - For any hazard scenario involving fire or explosion: b. - i.
+7kPa overpressure; - 4.7kW/m2 heat radiation. ii.

 If criteria E30.1 (a) or (b) cannot be achieved, then the risk of any foreseeable hazard scenario shall not exceed an individual fatality risk level of 0.5 x 10-6/year.

-E30.2 Off site impacts or risks from any foreseeable hazard scenario does not exceed the dangerous dose at the boundary of a commercial or community activity land use zone as described below: Dangerous Dose a.
-For any hazard scenario involving the release of gases or vapours: i.
-AEGL2 (60minutes) or if not available ERPG2; ii.
-An oxygen content in air <19.5% or >23.5% at normal atmospheric pressure. b.
-For any hazard scenario involving fire or explosion: i.
-7kPa overpressure; ii.
-4.7kW/m2 heat radiation.
+Off site impacts or risks from any foreseeable hazard scenario does not exceed the dangerous dose at the boundary of a commercial or community activity land use zone as described below:

+- For any hazard scenario involving the release of gases or vapours: - AEGL2 (60minutes) or if not available ERPG2; - An oxygen content in air <19.5% or >23.5% at normal atmospheric pressure. - For any hazard scenario involving fire or explosion: - i.
+7kPa overpressure: - 4.7kW/m2 heat radiation.

 If criteria E30.2 (a) or (b) cannot be achieved, then the risk of any foreseeable hazard scenario shall not exceed an individual fatality risk level of 5 x 10-6/year.

-E30.3 Off site impacts or risks from any foreseeable hazard scenario does not exceed the dangerous dose at the boundary of an industrial land use zone as described below: Dangerous Dose a.
-For any hazard scenario involving the release of gases or vapours: AEGL2 (60minutes) or if not available ERPG2; An oxygen content in air <19.5% or >23.5% at normal atmospheric pressure. b.
-For any hazard scenario involving fire or explosion: 14kPa overpressure; ii.
+Off site impacts or risks from any foreseeable hazard scenario does not exceed the dangerous dose at the boundary of an industrial land use zone as described below:

+- For any hazard scenario involving the release of gases or vapours: - AEGL2 (60minutes) or if not available ERPG2; i. - ii.
+An oxygen content in air <19.5% or >23.5% at normal atmospheric pressure. - h.
+For any hazard scenario involving fire or explosion: - i.
+14kPa overpressure; - ii.
 12.6kW/m2 heat radiation.

 If criteria E30.3 (a) or (b) cannot be achieved, then the risk of any foreseeable hazard scenario shall not exceed an individual fatality risk level of 50 x 10-6/year.

-PO31 Buildings and package stores containing fire-risk hazardous chemicals are designed to detect the early stages of a fire situation and notify a designated person.
-E31 Buildings and package stores containing fire-risk hazardous chemicals are provided with 24 hour monitored fire detection system for early detection of a fire event.
-PO32 Common storage areas containing packages of flammable and toxic hazardous chemicals are designed with spill containment system(s) that are adequate to contain releases, including fire fighting media.
-E32 Storage areas containing packages of flammable and toxic hazardous chemicals are designed with spill containment system(s) capable of containing a minimum of the total aggregate capacity of all packages plus the maximum operating capacity of any fire protection system for the storage area(s) over a minimum of 60 minutes.
-PO33 Storage and handling areas, including manufacturing areas, containing hazardous chemicals in quantities greater than 2,500L or kg within a Local Government "flood hazard area" are located and designed in a manner to minimise the likelihood of inundation of flood waters from creeks, rivers, lakes or estuaries.
-E33.1 The base of any tank with a WC >2,500L or kg is higher than any relevant flood height level identified in an area's flood hazard area.
-Alternatively: a. bulk tanks are anchored so they cannot float if submerged or inundated by water; and b. tank openings not provided with a liquid tight seal, i.e. an atmospheric vent, are extended above the relevant flood height level.
-E33.2 The lowest point of any storage area for packages >2,500L or kg is higher than any relevant flood height >2,500L or kg is higher than any relevant flood height level identified in an area's flood hazard area.
+Buildings and package stores containing fire-risk hazardous chemicals are designed to detect the early stages of a fire situation and notify a designated person.

+Buildings and package stores containing fire-risk hazardous chemicals are provided with 24 hour monitored fire detection system for early detection of a fire event.

+Common storage areas containing packages of flammable and toxic hazardous chemicals are designed with spill containment system(s) that are adequate to contain releases, including fire fighting media.

+Storage areas containing packages of flammable and toxic hazardous chemicals are designed with spill containment system(s) capable of containing a minimum of the total aggregate capacity of all packages plus the maximum operating capacity of any fire protection system for the storage area(s) over a minimum of 60 minutes.

+Storage and handling areas, including manufacturing areas, containing hazardous chemicals in quantities greater than 2,500L or kg within a Local Government "flood hazard area" are located and designed in a manner to minimise the likelihood of inundation of flood waters from creeks, rivers, lakes or estuaries.

+The base of any tank with a WC >2,500L or kg is higher than any relevant flood height level identified in an area's flood hazard area.
+Alternatively:

+- a. bulk tanks are anchored so they cannot float if submerged or inundated by water; and - b. tank openings not provided with a liquid tight seal, i.e. an atmospheric vent, are extended above the relevant flood height level.

+The lowest point of any storage area for packages >2,500L or kg is higher than any relevant flood height level identified in an area's flood hazard area.
 Alternatively, package stores are provided with impervious bund walls or racking systems higher than the relevant flood height level.